Skip to main content

 Greenwich Park

-This prestigious neighbourhood in London’s West End is home to designer shops – like the high-end lingerie store that Bridget visits – luxury restaurants and exclusive nightclubs.
+Mayfair, a prestigious neighbourhood in London’s West End, is home to designer shops – like the high-end lingerie store that Bridget visits – luxury restaurants and exclusive nightclubs.
 For a unique treat, try the innovative afternoon tea with a twist in stylish restaurant Sketch.

 A quintessentially British pub beneath the railway arches of London Bridge - and Bridget Jones’ local!
 The main character herself lives in the flat about The Globe Tavern, and it’s often featured in exterior shots of the property.